abednahouli/logging-microservice/README.md

 ## Kibana
 You can also use kibana to visualize some important data from your logs on `http://localhost:5601`.

+## Note to consider
+I had to bump docker resource usage on my local PC to use 26GB RAM.
+And that would only allow you to test with around 400 log requests every 10 seconds... pains of BIG-ish DATA!

 ## Authors
 Developed by **Abed Nahouli**.